dqops/dqo/docs/working-with-dqo/adding-connections/bigquery.md

 After adding connection run `table import -c=connection1` to select schemas and import tables.

-DQO will ask you to select the schema (database, etc.) from which tables will be imported.
+DQO will ask you to select the schema from which the tables will be imported.

-You can also add the schema name as a parameter to import tables in just a single step.
+You can also add the schema and table name as a parameter to import tables in just a single step.

 ```
-dqo.ai> connection add -n={connection name}
+dqo.ai> table import --connection={connection name}
+--schema={schema name}
--t={schema name}
+--table={table name}
 ```
+DQO supports the use of the asterisk character * as a wildcard when selecting schemas and tables, which can substitute any number of characters.
+For example, use  pub* to find all schema a name with a name starting with "pub".
+The * character can be used at the beginning, in the middle or at the end of the name.

 ## Connections configuration files